-Indonesia – the mere mention of this country transports me to the wonderful beaches and villas of Bali but that was all I knew about it then.
+Indonesia – the mere mention of this country transports me to Bali’s wonderful beaches and villas, but that was all I knew about it then.
 Luckily, Trip of Wonders (a media familiarization trip composed of social media influencers organized by Indonesia’s Ministry of Tourism) sent an invite to a nearly 2-week trip around their archipelago.
 Naturally, yes was an immediate response!
 After all, what better way is there to experience a country than through the eyes of its passionate and welcoming locals?

-In this series, here are 5 select destinations that you should consider for your visit, especially when you’re traveling to this country for the very first time.
+In this series, here are 5 select destinations you should consider for your visit, especially when traveling to this country for the first time.